On this page:

-- EPA leads site investigation and cleanup activities in cooperation with NCDENR.
-The USGS has assisted EPA with site groundwater investigations.
+EPA leads Site investigation and cleanup activities in cooperation with NCDEQ.
+The USGS has assisted EPA with Site groundwater investigations.

-- In 2007, EPA began immediate distribution of bottled water to 17 residences.
+EPA began immediate distribution of bottled water to 17 residences.
 EPA also installed filter systems at five homes with high levels of contamination in drinking water.
-NCDENR installed filter systems at two additional homes.
+NCDEQ installed filter systems at two additional homes.

-- In 2008, EPA sampled 89 private drinking water wells near the site and found contamination in 45 of the wells.
+EPA sampled 89 private drinking water wells near the Site and found contamination in 45 of the wells.
 In response, EPA provided bottled water to 13 additional homes.

-- In 2010, EPA and Person County completed construction of the water line, connecting 42 homes to the public water supply.
-Upon completion, EPA removed the site’s water filtration systems and terminated bottled water service to local homes and businesses.
-Person County has overseen the abandonment of private wells and several contaminated wells near the site area.
+EPA and Person County completed construction of the water line, connecting 42 homes to the public water supply.
+Upon completion, EPA removed the Site’s water filtration systems and terminated bottled water service to local homes and businesses.
+Person County has overseen the abandonment of private wells and several contaminated wells near the Site area.

-- In 2011, EPA and the USGS began an on-site groundwater study using existing wells.
+EPA and the USGS began an on-Site groundwater study using existing wells.

 What Is the Current Site Status?